bun-dev/mpv-thumbPreview/README.md

 If compiling mpv, requires luajit module. https://sourceforge.net/projects/mpv-player-windows/files/64bit/

+# [Usage]

+By default the thumbnails should be generated anytime a video is shown.
+However this behaviour can be changed by editing the global variable inside thumbs.lua.

+	[thumbdir]  --The global thumbnail folder.
+[Only if cache is set to true] [thumb_width]  --thumbnail width.
+Aspect ratio automatically applied.
+	[offset_from_seekbar] --The offset y from the seekbar.
+	[y_offset] --Thumbnail y-pos offset.
+	[timespan] --The amount of thumbs to be created.
+IE, every 20 seconds.
+	[minTime] --The minimum time needed in order to check for thumbs.
+We don't want thumbnails being created on files less than 5 minutes for example.
+	[auto] --If true, will automatically create thumbs everytime a video is open.
+If false, a key will have to be pressed to start the generation.
+True by default.
+	[cache] --If true, thumbs will be saved inside the 'thumbdir' so that they do not need to be created again.
+If false, thumbs will only persist in mpv's memory.
+False by default.

 # [Known-Bugs]
 - no-keepaspect-window works but has issues at extreme scales.
 - cache=true is still wip

+# [ChangeLog]
+	0.1 - Initial release
+	0.2 - Mouse region improved.
+	0.3 - Mouse region adjusted for no-keepaspect-window.